PureStorage-OpenConnect/ansible-flasharray-workshop/README.md

 This content is a toolit for demonstrating Ansible's capabilities on the Pure Storage FlashArray by providing hands-on, or self-paced training.

 ## Workshop Pre-Requisites
 You will need access to a Linux server with the latest version of Ansible installed.
+The Workshop was validated on Ubuntu, therefore if you are using CentOS or RHEL, you may been to install additional packages for some of the Linux tasks.

-Thi shost should have either iSCSI or FC connectivity to the FlashArray(s) and network access to the FlashArray management port.
+Your Linux server should have either iSCSI or FC connectivity to the FlashArray(s) and network access to the FlashArray management port.

 This will provde the FlashArray Collections, but to ensure you have the latest version of the Collection please run the following command:

-`ansible-galaxy collection install purestorage.flasharray --force`
+`ansible-galaxy collection install purestorage.flasharray --upgrade`

 To run Section 1 of the Workshop will require one FlashArray, running a minimum Purity//FA of 6.1.3.
 This should have iSCSI or FC connectivity that will allow connectivity to your Linux host.